GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-open-source-projects/index.md

 The [vConsole](https://github.com/Tencent/vConsole) project provides a lightweight, extendable front-end developer tool for mobile web pages.
-It offers a DevTools-like debugger that can be injected directly into Web apps and mini apps.
+It offers a DevTools-like debugger that can be injected directly into web apps and mini apps.
 A [demo](http://wechatfe.github.io/vconsole/demo.html) showcases the opportunities.
 The vConsole includes tabs for logs, system, network, elements, and storage.